smasky/UQPyL/docs/problems.md

 ## 🥕 What is the Problem?

 **Problem** is the foundational interface for UQPyL.
-It encapsulates the core elements required to define and solve a computational problem.
+It integrates necessary elements to define and solve a analysis or optimization problem.
 Specifically, a problem instance should include:

 1. **Decision Variables:** - Information about the decision dimension, variable names, ranges, and types.